-Below are answers to frequently asked questions about Chapter 13 Bankruptcy from some of our Columbus, Ohio Bankruptcy clients.
+Below are answers to frequently asked questions about Ohio Chapter 13 Bankruptcy from some of our Columbus, Ohio Bankruptcy clients.
 If you have any questions not answered below, please call our Columbus, Ohio Bankruptcy Office for a free bankruptcy consultation.

 Debts that must be payed in full include; Some taxes, some student loans, also child support/alimony, NSF checks, some cosigned debts, debts obtained under false pretenses, debts not listed, criminal debts, and personal injury or death caused by driving under the influence, mortgage arrearages and debts not initially listed.

 Creditors must cease all collection activity upon the filing of the case even if a judgement has been filed against you.

 The Chapter 13 will stay on your credit report up to ten (10) years.
 During that time, it may be difficult to obtain credit.
 Certain financial institutions offer secured credit card accounts.
 This may be an excellent way to re-establish your credit.
 The Financial management course that you attend upon completion of your case may assist you with future credit needs.